maximilien/i18n4go/README.md

 ## verify-strings

-The general usage for `-c verify-strings` command is:
+The general usage for `verify-strings` command is:

 ```
   ...
   VERIFY-STRINGS:

-  -c verify-strings          the verify strings command
+  verify-strings             the verify strings command

   -f                         the source translation file